Christine Darby // Originally published September 2020 as part of Hiring an SEO // Updated: October 2024

 Regaining Trust and Rankings

-Recovering from the fallout of these sorts of poor SEO practices might feel daunting, but it is doable.
+Recovering from the fallout of poor SEO practices might feel daunting, but it is doable.
 Think of it as a journey rather than a sprint.
 The goal is to re-align your website with search engine guidelines.
 If your recovery project is complex, a seasoned SEO expert can help.
 Their expertise will ensure a focus on user experience and quality content to lay the foundation for lasting online success.

 Final Thoughts